+(6) Factors to Consider: If the income analysis indicates that the establishment's annual non-Lottery sales are less than 50 percent of total income or projected total income, and there is no conclusive evidence that the

-- (f) The establishment's dining seats as defined in OAR 177-040-0050 contain tableware such as utensils, napkin dispensers, or condiments. - (g) More than 50 percent of the establishment's non-Lottery sales is sales of food, nonalcoholic beverages, and alcoholic beverages. - (a) History: The history of the establishment's operation, or lack of history.
-If, for example, an establishment has a longstanding history as a neighborhood pub or a family restaurant, this factor may demonstrate that the establishment is not operating as a casino. - (b) Appearance: The appearance of the premises, as perceived by a reasonable person and determined by the Director, as it relates to the type of establishment.
-If, for example, a reasonable person, as determined by the Director, would perceive the establishment to be a place to eat, drink, socialize, and engage in a variety of activities or forms of entertainment, this factor may demonstrate that the establishment is not operating as a casino. - (c) Food Service Accoutrements: The availability of menus, dining tables and chairs, tableware for the consumption of food and beverages, and other accoutrements intended specifically for use by patrons for eating and drinking.
-For example, an ample number of tables and chairs, proportionate to the size of the area, that are set up with napkins, salt and pepper, etc., and are available to patrons for eating and drinking, combined with the availability of food and beverages, the staff and means to cook, prepare and serve food and beverages, the availability of tableware, a menu or reader board, may demonstrate that the establishment is not operating as a casino. - (d) Meals and Menus: The number and variety of meals and menu items available on a daily basis.
-For example, serving two meals per day, such as lunch and dinner, and a variety of entrees and side dishes for each meal, as opposed to serving only one or two items, or only a variety of sandwiches, throughout the day, may demonstrate that the establishment is not operating as a casino. - (e) Non Lottery Products and Entertainment: The number and variety of non-Lottery products and forms of entertainment available.
+(b) Appearance: The appearance of the premises, as perceived by a reasonable person and determined by the Director, as it relates to the type of establishment.
+If, for example, a reasonable person, as determined by the DireAn establishment who meets at least four of the following factor, would perceive the establishment to be a place to eat, drink, socialize, and engage in a variety of activities or forms of entertainment, this factor may demonstrate that the establishment is notill be considered to not be operating as a casino.

+(ca) Food Service Accoutrements: The availability of menus, dining tables and chairs, tableware for the consumption of food and beverages, and other accoutrements intended specifically for use by patrons for eating and drinking.
+For example, an ample number of tables and chairs, proportionate to the size of the area, that are set up with napkins, salt and pepper, etc., and are available to patrons for eating and drinking, combined with the availability of food and beverages, the staff and means to cook, prepare and serve food and beverages, the availability of tableware, a menu or reader board, may demonstrate that the establishment is not operating as a casino The number of meals on the menu exceeds the minimum number required under OAR 177-040-0050. (db) Meals and Menus: The number and variety of meals and menu items available on a daily basis.
+For example, serving two meals per day, such as lunch and dinner, and a variety of entrees and side dishes for each meal, as opposed to serving only one or two items, or only a variety of sandwiches, throughout the day, may demonstrate that the establishment is not operating as a casino.¶

+(e) Non-Lottery Products and Entertainment: The number and variety of non-Lottery products and forms of entertainment available.
 If, for example, an establishment offers snacks, gum, and cigarettes for sale, and has pool, darts, and live music and dancing, as opposed to only one or two products or services, this factor may demonstrate that the establishment does not operate as a casino.
 This factor acknowledges that a retailer's efforts to sell or serve non-Lottery products or services are not always successful.
-The mere fact that the non-Lottery products or services are readily available, as evidenced by observation and records, is a factor. - (f) Business Name: The name of the business.
-For example, if the business name does not contain words, references or allusions to gambling or gambling related objects or activities, good luck or good fortune, or winning, directly or indirectly, this factor may demonstrate that the establishment does not operate as a casino.
+The mere fact that the non-Lottery products or services are readily available, as evidenced by observation and records, is a factor.¶

+(f) Business Name: The name of the business.
+For example, if the The establishment has non-Lottery entertainment options such as televisions, jukebox, pool, or darts.

+(c) The establishment's assumed business name does not contain words, references, or allusions to gambling or gambling related objects or activities, good luck or good fortune, or winning, directly or indirectly, this factor may demonstrate that the establishment does not operate as a casino.¶